 The Biochemistry laboratory has a computerised low pressure liquid chromatography system and other related equipment such as centrifuges, spectrophotometers, etc. in order to study enzyme mechanisms and connective tissue characteristics involved in meat tenderness and meat colour.

-Most of the projects we do are in collaboration with other sections such as Slaughter and Carcass Evaluation, Sensory Analyses, Meat Technology and Food Safety and Quality as part of the Meat Science Team.
-We have collaboration associations with internal (ARC) and external research institutions such as University of Pretoria, University of Johannesburg, University of Stellenbosch, USDA (USA), Norfima (Norway), RMRDSA, SAPPO, NERPO, and others.
+Most of the projects we do are in collaboration with other sections such as Sensory Analyses (Q and Q), Meat Technology and Microbiology.
+We have collaborative associations with University of Pretoria, University of Johannesburg, University of Stellenbosch, University of Free State, University of Western Cape, USDA (USA), Norfima (Norway), RMRDSA, SAPPO, NERPO, and others.

 Evaluation of meat tenderness of indigenous South African cattle breed: Influence of collagen and the calpain system on tenderness and ageing potential.